matikopi/daily-api-mailer/README.md

 # daily-api-mailer
-send email out with info for api
+send email out with info for NOGA api